 That’s not necessarily the right thing to do.
 For example, if you are a large retail organization with every imaginable cloud security tool, including Britive, and the ability to pinpoint malicious activity fast, you might choose not to stop sales even when your environment is compromised.
 It depends on the nature of the compromise, of course.
 You might choose to tell your CEO and the board that you’re under attack and someone is syphoning off a few things, but customer data is not at risk so you can deal with it after the holidays.
 I certainly wouldn’t want to be the one to tell the CFO that we need to stop trading at the busiest revenue-making time of year.

 Q5.
-Is internal abuse a big threat during the holiday season?
+Is internal access abuse a big threat during the holiday season?

 It can be.
 It all comes back to having appropriate visibility into who is accessing what.
 Privileged access is given when you trust certain employees with a master key to your most sensitive data.
 Trusting someone doesn’t mean you shouldn’t keep an eye on what they are doing.

-If you provision someone with an account that has access to Azure, you shouldn’t trust them to the point that you never monitor what they are doing in there.
+If you provision someone with Azure access or AWS access privileges, you shouldn’t trust them to the point that you never monitor what they are doing in there.
 They could spin up their own tenants, create their own environments, store their own content, all without you knowing.
 Yet, I’m hearing about instances where an employee with privileged access has been uploading torrents for pirating sites or using company resources for Bitcoin mining.
-The thing to remember is that your IAM (identity and access management) technology should allow you to verify even trusted internal employees, to safeguard you against internal threats.
+The thing to remember is that your IAM (identity and access management) solution should allow you to verify even trusted internal employees, to safeguard you against internal threats.

 Q6.
-Is there an element of ignorance around access privilege abuse?
+Is there an element of ignorance around privileged access abuse?

 There could be, but mostly it’s the easy button.
 When DevOps teams are letting you know your security measures are preventing them completing critical work on time, it’s easier to give them everything they want.
 But be aware that doing that means they have complete access to resources they could use for personal gain if they chose to.